cltk/cltk/docs/hindi.rst

 Hindi
 ********

 Hindi is a standardised and Sanskritised register of the Hindustani language.
-Hindi written in the Devanagari script, is the official language of the Government of India.
-Hindi is the fourth most-spoken first language in the world, after Standard Mandarin Chinese, Spanish and English.
-Apart from specialized vocabulary, Hindi is mutually intelligible with Standard Urdu, another recognized register of Hindustani.
+Like other Indo-Aryan languages, Hindi is considered to be a direct descendant of an early form of Sanskrit, through Sauraseni Prakrit and Śauraseni Apabhraṃśa.
+It has been influenced by Dravidian languages, Turkic languages, Persian, Arabic, Portuguese and English.
+Hindi emerged as Apabhramsha, a degenerated form of Prakrit, in the 7th century A.D.
+By the 10th century A.D., it became stable.
 (Source: `Wikipedia <https://en.wikipedia.org/wiki/Hindi>`_)

 Corpora
 =======